-Typically you should create your stimulus once, at the beginning of the script, and then change it as you need to later using set____() commands.
+Typically you should create your stimulus with the initial desired attributes once, at the beginning of the script, and then change select attributes later (see section below on setting stimulus attributes).
 For instance, create your text and then change its color any time you like:

 - Stimulus attributes are typically set using either

-- a string, which is just some characters (as message.setText(‘world’) above)
+a string, which is just some characters (as message.text = ‘world’ above)

 PsychoPy is very flexible in terms of input.
 You can specify the widely used x,y-pairs using these types:

 A List [x, y] with two elements

 However, PsychoPy always converts the x,y-pairs to numpy arrays internally.
 For example, all three assignments of pos are equivalent here: